douglascayers/sfdc-chatter-org-chart/README.md

 This new profile tab leverages the hierarchical relationship of the **manager** field on the user object to display the chatter user's manager, the user, and their direct reports.
 You can click on the user profile photos to navigate the org chart.

-Administrators (users with at least one of these permissions: Manage Users, Manage Internal Users, or Modify All Data) will see a blue pencil-icon in upper-right that they can click to edit basic details, most importantly the Manager field.
+Administrators (users with at least one of these permissions: Manage Users, Manage Internal Users, or Modify All Data) will see a blue pencil-icon in upper-right that they can click to edit basic details, most importantly the manager field.
 Administrators can assign a manager to a Chatter Free user, and Chatter Free users can be assigned as managers of other users.
 No more relying on data loaders or writing your own apex code.

 ![screenshot](/images/chatter-org-chart.png)